darsys/mqtt2pouchdb/README.md

 # mqtt2pouchdb

-This is a node.js script that connects to a mqtt server, subscribes to a topic.
+This is a node.js script that connects to a mqtt server and subscribes to a topic.
 The topic updates are then published to a pouchdb doc

 ## Getting Started